1886 Indian head penny value is higher than the commonly found dates of the 1890s and 1900s.

 The Value of an Indian Penny | Very Solid

 A very popular coin, everyone understands and has heard of the value of an Indian Head penny.
-Common dates are now worth more than 75 cents each.
+Common dates are now worth one dollar each.
 Many collectors are building collections and putting a large premium on not only your 1886 Indian head penny value but also the very rare dates and better condition coins.
 Compare your coins to the values chart.

 Penny Values | Rare Pennies Have Outstanding Values